FelDev/felixparadis.com-v3/content/posts/money-format-js/index.md

 >}}

 Here is a simple and flexible technique to format currencies with i18n in mind.
-It can easily be adapted to work with any other front-end framework.
+It can easily be adapted to work with any front-end framework.
 (React, Svelte, Vue, Angular, keyword stuffing...)

 ## Basics first: work with cents